gipi/blog/_posts/2018-06-17-vga-text-mode-verilog.md

 The idea here is that the value of the pixel is decided calculating in which
-\\(column, row\\) belongs: this can be determined using its coordinates \\((x, y)\\) with a division respectively by 8 and 16; in digital logic is simpler to take only the most significant bits of the these signals:
+\\(column, row\\) belongs: this can be determined using its coordinates \\((x, y)\\) with a division respectively by 8 and 16; in digital logic is simpler to take only the most significant bits of these signals:

 ```
 // (column, row) = (x / 8, y / 16)